MorphStore/Engine/doc/doxygen/pages/tutorials/vector_lib.md

 </div>

-How to implement additonal functionality for the VectorLib
+How to implement additional functionality for the VectorLib
 ------------------

 ####Primitives